Learn / Building Community in Rehab

 Substance use disorders can be extremely isolating.
 These conditions are often related to difficult relationships with family, friends, or colleagues.
 In some cases, challenging relationships encourage unhealthy behavior.
 On the other hand, even the healthiest of dynamics can be undermined by untreated mental health concerns.
 In both cases, many people find that building community is an important part of recovery.
 This process can begin during residential rehab.

 When you first enter inpatient treatment, you may be struggling with the idea of community.
 During your time there, you can work on your interpersonal skills and begin to define or redefine what social support means to you.
 Different facilities take various approaches to this aspect of healing.
 You may be getting to know a cohort of your peers, staying in touch with far-away loved ones, attending groups, or all of the above.
-Whatever therapeutic modalities you use, it’s likely that you’ll learn how to relate to the people around you in a healthier way.
+Whatever therapeutic modalities you use, you’ll likely learn how to relate to the people around you in a healthier way.

 Your illness is not your fault.
 It’s all too easy to blame yourself for factors outside of your control, including genetic predispositions and traumatic life experiences.
 No matter what, you are not to blame for simply having a substance use disorder.
 That being said, you can choose to change your behavior in ways that will make your relationships more sustainable.
 It can be very challenging to make those changes.
 But, with appropriate support, it is possible.